ValerioS05/pj1nuraghe/README.md

 - **visually impaired user**, I want the website to provide accessible content and alternative text descriptions for images of nuraghes, so that I can engage with the information and learn about these ancient structures through screen readers or other assistive technologies.

+## For Developer

+-  I wanted to share an insight of this monuments and a small part of Sardinian history!
+-  I wanted to show a good amount of content, to inspire people in starting or continuing theyr search for information.
+-  I wanted to keep the user entertained giving different images and pages to check, discover and find what they were looking for.
+    Also the video give a great insight of what we are speaking about!

 ## Here is a Practical way to explain what my idea was at the beginning